 - Associate IRCM Research Professor

-- Assistant Research Professor, Department of Biochemistry and Molecular Medicine, Université de Montréal
+- Associate Research Professor, Department of Biochemistry and Molecular Medicine, Université de Montréal

 - Adjunct Professor, Department of Medicine (Division of Experimental Medicine), McGill University

 - Research Scholar, Fonds de recherche du Québec – Santé

 - Member, Genetics Society of America

 - B.Sc. in biological sciences, Université du Québec à Montréal (UQAM) (1994-1997)